 I was diagnosed with cancer.
 Cancer.
 It is such an ambiguous word.
 What even is cancer?
 Cancer is a disease that people try to stay as far away from as possible.
 It also seems like literally everything can cause cancer.
 It is almost inevitable, but I never thought it would come for me at such a young age.

-My life went from “normal” to what felt like completely unheard of.
+My life went from “normal” to what felt like completely unheard of at the time.
 It came as a total shock, not only me, but to all the people around me.
-I had to learn how to accept the unknown, the uncertainty of my world, and to find my light even through the darkest of times.
+Eventually I came to realize that almost everyone knows or has known someone in their lives with cancer, if it wasn’t themselves.

 It’s our own light we must find that guides us to where we want to go.

 I had to learn how to accept the unknown, the uncertainty of my world, and to find my light even through the darkest of times.
 When we embrace the pain and sacrifice, we can finally gain resilience and self-fulfillment in our lives.
 By fighting it, we lose control over the one thing we have control over — our mindset and perspective we choose to take.
 I chose to turn away from self doubt and fear and turned my focus onto what makes me truly happy.
 I am now in remission, living a full and healthy life, and living it better than ever before.

 I want this blog to inspire others to manifest their deepest desires.
 I want it to inspire others to find peace in the unknown.
 Above all, I want it to inspire you to discover full and complete fulfillment in yourself. 🌟